WHAT IS THE GLOBAL textiles policy FORUM?

 - United Nations Economic Commission for Europe (UNECE)

-- United Nations Environment Programme’s (UNEP)
+- United Nations Environment Programme (UNEP)

-- Brazilian Ministry of the Environment
+- Brazilian Ministry of Development, Industry, Trade and Services

 - Chilean Ministry of Environment

-- Colombian Ministry in charge of Commerce
+- Danish Ministry of Environment

-- French Ministry in charge of Ecological Transition
+- French Ministry of Ecological Transition

 - Chatham House